NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ## 1.1 What Is This?

 A systematic five-stage process for resolving conflicts that seem intractable (*not "in a tractor"—but close*).
 It applies to disputes between people, groups, or institutions, and to internal dilemmas within one person (modelled as competing "parties").
-The framework demands precision at each stage, making solvable problems tractable by separating _what happened_ from _what it means_ from _what to do about it_.
+The framework demands precision at each stage, making solvable problems tractable (_tractorable_) by separating _what happened_ from _what it means_ from _what to do about it_.

 ## 1.2 What Is Its Purpose?